-Educator, life coach and founder of the Bottomless to Sober project.
+Educator, life coach and founder of Bottomless to Sober.
 2019 Kentucky State Teacher of the Year.
 Brooklyn born and raised by a Cuban father and Costa Rican mother.

-I was in the special education and equity field for thirteen years and currently am working on several education related projects.
+I was in the special education and equity field for thirteen years and currently currently work in higher ed.
+I facilitate professional development for organizations on wellness, I lead workshops on writing and wellness, and am also available as a speaker for events.
+I also facilitate support group meetings on The Reframe App and The Luckiest Club.
 I write and publicly speak about equity, culturally responsive teaching, and mental health, in particular addiction.
 I openly advocate on behalf of all students and supporting the mental health needs of community members.

 I choose to live a life of recovery a day at a time, which empowers me to be of service to others.
 Contact me at email@example.com

-Jessica with her students at the W.E.B.
+Jessica with her former students at the W.E.B.
 DuBois Academy in Louisville, KY

 As an advocate, I speak passionately with regard to educational equity to empower students.
 I also firmly believe it is critical to speak about my recovery journey and tell my story in order to show others that they are not alone.
 Follow my journey and that of others at Bottomless to Sober.